ec49ca/NLP-project-contract-comparison/README.md

 ### Example Use Cases

-- **"What does my italy contract say?"** → Auto-detects Italy-111.pdf, searches through it
+- **"What does my italy contract say?"** → Auto-detects Italy-111.pdf, searches through it (internal agent only)
-- **"Compare my italy and japan documents"** → Finds both, searches through both
+- **"Compare my italy and japan documents"** → Finds both, searches through both (internal agent only)
-- **"What do I need to change in my italy contract for australia?"** → Uses internal agent (Italy document) + external agent (Australian compliance)
+- **"What do I need to change in my italy contract for australia?"** → Uses internal agent (Italy document) + external agent (WIPO compliance information)
+- **"What are the IP compliance requirements for my product?"** → Uses external agent (WIPO database search)

 ## Development